Rosuav/Gypsum/plugins/README.rst

 source code will show a number of interesting possibilities.
 Have fun. :)
 You can safely read the following:

-* subw->connection - identical to conn, if there is one (there might not be).
+* subw->connection - referred to as conn, this mapping stores per-connection info.
+It will be replaced with a new mapping any time a new connection is attempted on this subw.

-* conn->display - identical to subw (there will always be this).
-Note that if you retain a connection mapping for future use, you can check if it's still current by seeing if conn->display->connection==conn - a reconnection will overwrite subw->connection.
-(Unrelated to subw->display, which is a GTK2 object.)
+* conn->display - backref to subw, for convenience/certainty.

 * subw->world - (usually) short identifier for the current or most-recent world.
 This may be numeric and may even have spaces in it, but it should be